 Rather than leaving home and driving to store after store, plan your shopping day so that you can get everything done in one trip.
 If possible, map out where you are going to make all your purchases so you can avoid backtracking.

 If you are driving your own vehicle, make sure you’re taking simple steps to save money and time.
 Carpool and save even more.
-Every dollar saved now is a dollar that won’t come around with interest in 2023.
+Every dollar saved now is a dollar that won’t later come around with interest.

 With a little strategic planning, you might even finish your holiday shopping early this year!

 As most consumers know, holiday shopping can be the best of times and the worst of times.
 If you put these financial steps in place, however, it can bring you that much closer to the more joyful time you hope for each year.